 Children attend introductory sessions to Nursery/Reception to develop familiarity with the setting and practitioners.
 At present, the school runs three days of transition in Reception and three days in Nursery.
 A gradual timetable is implemented across both year groups:

 Nursery:

-- x1 Stay and Play Session (parent and child) one hour - x2 Child Stay sessions 1-2 hours each.
+- x1 Stay and Play Session (parent and child) one hour - x2 Child Stay sessions one hour each.

 Reception: